Queen of Pentacles

 This may mean mundane things such as paying off your debts before incurring new ones, and buying only things that will appreciate in the future over flashy status symbols that do not keep their value.

-Setting such things in motion now will pay you back with the sense of security it will create, and allow you to soon start treating yourself without dreading the bills that come afterwards!
+Setting such things in motion now will pay you back with the sense of security it will create, and allow you to soon start treating yourself without dreading the bills that come afterward!

 Your finances are either in disarray or being hoarded and not working for you.